adlnet/xapi-profiles/xapi-profiles-structure.md

 The verb, object activity type, attachment usage types, and context activity types listed are called Determining Properties.

 A Profile Author MUST change a Statement Template's `id` between versions if any of the Determining Properties, StatementRef properties, or rules change.
-Changes in `scopeNote` are not considered changes in rules.
+Changes of `scopeNote` are not considered changes in rules.

 A Learning Record Provider authoring a Statement following a Statement Template:
 * MUST include all the Determining Properties in the Statement Template.